Commission on Ministry

 The YPI committee gathers to do its work in four to eight half day meetings each year.
 Committee members serve as contact and support persons for those in the program.

 Director: The Rev. Lee Gandiya; Rector, St. Paul's, King George

 Committee on the Diaconate

 Mission: Oversee the formation of vocational deacons, including assisting individuals and parishes with the nomination and application process, providing continuing support to those in the diaconal formation process and developing and overseeing the education and formation programs for deacons; interview those who are prepared and make recommendations regarding postulancy, candidacy and ordination; provide advice and counsel to the Bishop on matters related to the diaconate; serve as a resource on the diaconate for the Diocese.

-The Committee on the Diaconate gathers for six to eight full day meetings year.
+The Committee on the Diaconate gathers for about six daylong meetings each year.
 In addition, each member serves as a contact person for one or more persons in formation for diaconal ministry.